Prince Charles wants furloughed workers to pick berries. Farmers wonder if Brits are up to the task.

 “This has helped the business focus on people who are both available and have the desire to work for a significant part of the season and reach the quality and efficiency that we require, rather than those who are looking to do their bit for a few days.”

-Sarah Boparan, operations director for HOPS, a labor contracting company that supplies thousands of workers to farms across the country, said so far they have been able to fill vacancies with a mix of eastern Europeans and Brits, who are stepping forward.
+Sarah Boparan, operations director for Hops, a labor contracting company that supplies thousands of workers to farms across the country, said so far the company has been able to fill vacancies with a mix of Eastern Europeans and Brits, who are stepping forward.

-Last month, 14 percent of their workers were residents of Britain — compared to the National Farmers Union estimate that last year, about 1 percent of those who picked fruit and vegetables were from the U.K.
+Last month, 14 percent of its workers were residents of Britain — compared to the National Farmers Union estimate that last year, about 1 percent of those who picked fruit and vegetables were from the United Kingdom.

-But Boparan said the next six weeks “are going to get more difficult,” because transport from Europe has mostly shut down, Romania’s borders are still closed, and the British government says it will require travelers from outside to quarantine for two weeks upon arrival.
+Boparan said the next six weeks “are going to get more difficult” because transport from Europe has mostly shut down, Romania’s borders are still closed, and the British government says it will require travelers from outside to quarantine for two weeks upon arrival.
 Meanwhile, some furloughed workers may be returning to their jobs.

 “The volume of people is going to change as people resume previous work,” Boparan said.